thomassuedbroecker/browserfied-ibmiotf-webapplication/README.md

 ### 3.3 Run the WebApplication using Node.JS local or in Node.JS on Bluemix

+If you have done all needed configurations you run the WebApplication, also by using the bash file **start-sample.sh** the file does all needed tasks:

+1. Install the needed **npm installation** for the WebApplication
+2. Create the **browserifed app.js** file
+3. Push the **node.js application** with the webapplication to bluemix

+Here are the

+_npm installation_
 In the **rootfolder/public** run the npm installation.
+To install all needed npm packages.

 ```sh
     rootfolder/public$ sudo npm install
     Password: *******
 ```
+_run the node js server with the WebApplication_
 To run the web application local you can start:
 ```sh
     project rootfolder$ node app.js